We partner to build and improve community health and well-being through prevention, promotion, and protection.

 - Provides free aids and services to people with disabilities to communicate effectively with us, such as:

 - Written information in other formats (large print, audio, accessible electronic formats, other formats)

 - Provides free language services to people whose primary language is not English, such as:

 - Information written in other languages

-If you need these services or if you believe that the Peoria City/County Health Department has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with Kristin Grubb, Compliance Coordinator.
+If you need these services or if you believe that the Peoria City/County Health Department has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with Nicole Ingold, Compliance Coordinator.
 You can file a grievance in person or by mail, fax, or email.
-If you need help filing a grievance, Kristin Grubb, Compliance Coordinator, is available to help you.
+If you need help filing a grievance, our Compliance Coordinator is available to help you.